 Another example is, that a rug weaver from a village might buy their wool at the nearest bazaar and weave the rug in their own house on a vertical loom.
 In bigger cities like Nain or Isfahan, the rug weaving has a great tradition and very fine rugs are knotted.
 Also here, all rugs are handmade but in contrast to women from villages and tribes, the weavers often use design templates for their rugs, instead of weaving from their own imagination.

-As you can see, there’s not “one way” to create a rug or Kelim in Iran, but there are hundreds.
+As you can see, there’s not “one way” to create a rug or Kelim but there are hundreds.
 And that’s what makes this so beautiful.

-We consider ourselves very luck that these artists are selling us their masterpieces of art.
+We consider ourselves very lucky that these artists are selling us their masterpieces of art.